 - Blouses or tops - A pretty blouse or top to hang over a skirt can look really creative with a godet.

 Godets - In Conclusion

-Once you have tried out making a godet and inserting it into something you have made or plan to make, you will enjoy the creativity and the panache the godet brings to your design.
-The beauty of inserting godets is if you decide you do not like the overall effect you simply remove the godet and stitch up the opening to return your dress or skirt to its original style.
+Once you have tried making a godet and inserting it into something you have made or plan to make, you will enjoy the creativity the godet brings to your design.
+The beauty of inserting godets is if you decide you do not like the overall effect, you simply remove the godet and stitch up the opening to return your dress or skirt to its original style.